mathigon/textbooks/content/codes/content.md

     .caesar-wheel
       x-caesar-cipher(input="Xlcjerjw, anrwoxalnvnwcb jan xw cqn fjh.
 Cx jaaren xw orocnnwcq Xlcxkna.
 Qxum yxbrcrxw dwcru cqnw.
 SL" direction="decode" target-left-shift="9")

 Here you can see two wheels with all the letters of the alphabet.
-The outer, blue letters represent the original, correct letters, and the inner, red letters represent the encoded letters.
+The outer letters represent the original, correct letters, and the inner letters represent the encoded letters.

-To encode a message, we simply have to rotate the wheel so that the two sets of letters don't match, and then swap every blue letter with the corresponding red one.
+To encode a message, we simply have to rotate the wheel so that the two sets of letters don't match, and then swap every outer letter with the corresponding inner one.
 To decode it, we just have to go the other way.

 Try rotating the inner wheel to different positions until the message makes sense: